miroaleksej/ECDSA-Stratification-Suite-Nonce-Defect-Family-Detector/README.md

 📩 Contact & Licensing
 This system is offered as a complete Intellectual Property (IP) asset.
 It includes full source code, a massive database of verification results, and technical documentation.

-For licensing inquiries, acquisition of the technology stack, or partnership opportunities, please contact [Insert Your Contact Method Here] or open a private Inquiry Issue.
+For licensing inquiries, acquisition of the technology stack, or partnership opportunities, please contact [miro-aleksej@yandex.ru] or open a private Inquiry Issue.

 Note on Ethics: This project adheres to the highest standards of Responsible Disclosure.
 Operational steps for immediate exploitation are intentionally excluded from public documentation to prioritize network security and ethical research.
 +3